Birdwatching & Wildlife Tours

 with expert resident guides and English speaking tour leaders.

 All our trips are sold through a fully-bonded inbound tour operator.

 Fully bonded inbound tour operator

-To avoid any uncertainty over exchange rates, you will only be asked to pay a deposit when a trip is confirmed.
-At this point, you may choose to pay in full.
-This will allow you to avoid any increase in the cost to you from changes in the exchange rate.
+Our trips are sold in Euros.
+However, you will only be asked to pay a deposit once a trip is confirmed.
+At that point, you may choose to pay in full.
+This will avoid any increase in the cost of the trip to you that might be caused by changes in the exchange rate.